RecordsKeeper/recordskeeper-python-sdk/docs/source/stream.rst

 .. class:: Stream

-Stream class to call stream related functions like publish, retrieve, verifyWithAddress and verifyWithKey functions which are used to publish data into the stream, retrieve data from the stream and verify data against address and key from the stream.
+Stream class to call stream related functions like publish, retrievewithtxid, retrieveWithAddress, retrieveWithKey and verify data functions which are used to publish data into the stream, retrieve data from the stream and verify data from the stream.

-**1. Publish item into the stream**
+**1. Publish**

 You have to pass these four arguments to the publish function call: